junibrosas/alaya-dev-challenge/README.md

 ### 3 - Add comments and likes on posts

-We want to be able to add comments and like on each post.
+We want to be able to add a comment and a like button on each post.

-The user that comment will have to put his name and a message in the comment form.
+The user that comments will have to put an author name and a message in the comment form.

 These informations will be stored in DB using mongoose.